-This classic Basil Pesto recipe is simple to make at home and so much better than store bought.
-It really only just takes minutes in a small food processor to make a vibrant green, flavourful sauce that can be used in so many ways.
+A nut free pesto that takes just 10 minutes in a small food processor to make a vibrant green, flavourful sauce that can be used in so many ways.
 Plus video for the classic basil pesto - pesto alla genovese!

-Preheat oven to 180°C/350°F. Spread pine nuts on baking tray and toast for 5 minutes until starting to colour.
+Preheat oven to 350°F/180ºC.
+Spread sunflower seeds on baking tray and toast for 5 minutes until starting to colour.
 Allow to cool.

-In a mini food processor, place pine nuts, basil leaves, Parmesan cheese, garlic and salt.
+In a mini food processor, place basil leaves, Parmesan cheese, garlic and salt.

 Pulse until finely chopped into a paste.
 Add sunflower seeds and pulse again.
 Scrape down the sides as necessary.

 Add extra virgin olive oil and pulse again until combined and smooth.
 Scrape down the sides when needed.